COCPORN/OCore/README.md

 - `Delete` (mapped to `DELETE`)

 If an entity is not created, all calls except `POST` will fail over HTTP.

+By default, only `GET` and commands are registered.
+You can decide what methods you want mapped in the `DataEntity`-attribute.

 ### Example